-However, the 2006 IDEA Part B Final Regulations do not address service delivery options.
-Therefore, ASHA requested clarification and guidance on this issue in a November 2, 2006 letter addressed to Alexa Posny, Director, Office of Special Education Services, Office of Special Education Programs (OSEP) of the U.S. Department of Education (ED).
-We noted in our request to OSEP that the regulations address this issue within the context of the continuum of alternative placements.
-For example, the Discussion/Comments Section of the final regulations1 state that:
+IDEA Part B Regulations do not fully address some member questions regarding service delivery options.
+Therefore, ASHA requested clarification and guidance on this issue in letter addressed to the Office of Special Education Programs (OSEP) of the U.S. Department of Education (ED).
+ASHA noted in our request that the regulations address this issue within the context of the continuum of alternative placements.
+For example, the Discussion/Comments Section of the final regulations state that:

-In its response to ASHA's letter, OSEP reiterated the regulations stating that the IEP Team is responsible for developing a child's IEP, including determining the anticipated frequency, location, and duration of the services.
-They noted that our examples (e.g., requiring small-group instruction or allowing direct services only) "are matters for consideration by the IEP team, based on a child's individual and unique needs, and cannot be made as a matter of general policy by administrators, teachers or others apart from the IEP team process."
+OSEP responded [PDF] by reiterating the regulations and stating that the IEP team is responsible for developing a child's IEP, including determining the anticipated frequency, location, and duration of the services.
+They noted that ASHA’s examples (e.g., requiring small-group instruction, allowing direct services only) "are matters for consideration by the IEP team, based on a child's individual and unique needs, and cannot be made as a matter of general policy by administrators, teachers or others apart from the IEP team process."

-If members find themselves limited in service delivery options by local or state policies, they should engage in advocacy efforts to change those policies or practices in light of OSEP's clear statements regarding this issue.
+If members find themselves limited in service delivery options by local or state policies, they should engage in advocacy efforts to change those policies or practices considering OSEP's clear statements on this issue.
 Advocacy may involve working with administrators or building teams for local change, or through their state associations for change at the state level.
-ASHA's letter to ED stating ASHA members' concerns on this issue and OSEP's guidance letter in response can be found at ASHA's IDEA website.
-For more information, please contact ASHA's School Services team at email@example.com.